VHS Revival pitches a flag for a celestial oddity.

 Fat Lou: Kids and their goddamn field trips.
 Let’s bring the psycho on board.
 Yeah, sure.
 I just know I’m gonna get blamed for this shit.

 And for almost ten years New Line did, but when the idea was proposed for a low-budget instalment that promised us Jason in space, guess who came crawling back for more?
-It was painful to watch yourself drawn to what would surely prove a worthless cash-in, but what could you do?
-As much as he has tricked us throughout the years, Jason had carved out a rather painful place in our hearts, and we weren’t about to miss his long overdue return.
+The majority of fans had admonished New Line’s first effort for Jason’s sparse screen time and a plethora of other sacrilegious deviations, and it was almost painful to feel yourself drawn to what would surely prove a worthless cash-in.
+But what choice did you have?
+As much as producers had tricked us throughout the years, Jason had carved out a rather painful place in our hearts, and we weren’t about to miss his long overdue return.

 Later, when our killer threatens the lives of our remaining cast, a virtual reality simulation is used to try and fool him, recreating the trite backdrop of the original Camp Crystal setting with a couple of skimpily-clad teens who inform our perplexed quasi-antagonist of their love for pot, beer and premarital sex, a transparent representation that has Jason swiftly return to sleeping bag smash mode.
 Not only clever, Jason X can be downright charming.
 It is also savage, a corpse corkscrew and a cryogenic face-smash two of the most impressive kills not accredited to Tom Savini, acts of brutality that are more than enough to get the nostalgia juices flowing.